Masqued/hymn-search-tool/README.md

 ## Notes

-- The first run may take a while as Playwright initializes the browser
-- Subsequent searches will be faster
 - Large search result sets may take several minutes to process
 - Tune names may be blank for some hymns if not listed on hymnary.org
 - Author information may vary depending on what's available in the hymn database